Charlize Theron takes the cover of the V Magazine #101.

-Here is what the 41-year-old actor had to share with the mag:
+Here’s what the 40-year-old actress had to share with the mag:

 On an embarrassing first audition: “I tried to make it like acting class, where you would try and make it as real as possible.
 You’d bring in props and things like that.
 I had to do this scene where I, in the movie, show up at this house where I know James Spader’s character is about to do this hit.
 I show up because I’ve just been shot.
 I need him to get me to the hospital.
 I’m bleeding from my stomach.
 It’s basically moments before I die.
 I came into the auditioning room, and when they said, “Okay, are you ready?”
 I went out the door and in my bag I had brought this bottle of ketchup.
 I poured the whole bottle of ketchup on my stomach, then told the receptionist outside, “Look, it’s going to get a little loud.”
 I warned her because I noticed she was on the phone, like that was my job or something.
 Then I barged through the door, getting ketchup on all the doors and the furniture.
 I just didn’t know how not to try and make it as real as possible.
 I think they were a little more concerned about my own sanity.
 Eventually they gave me the role.
 [Director John Herzfeld] said, ‘I knew you’d be up for anything.’”